Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 When foreigners arrive in a new country as settlers they tend to congregate together.
 They form quartiers and neighborhoods.
 Often a whole shopping area will be overseen by one ethnic group.
 The reason for this is because people of the same ethnic origin feel more comfortable among there own, even if there are wrong-doings.
 They even take care of conflict, their own way, among themselves.
 This is the ethnic deep-rootedness we’re discussing in this post.People of the same ethnic origin feel more comfortable among there own.
 They even take care of conflict, their own way, among themselves.
 This is the reality of ethnic deep-rootedness.
 Click To Tweet

 If HOME rulership in many countries around the world were what it should be, multiple millions of migrated people, originally from those countries, would return home immediately.
 People want to be reunited with their own family, extended families, ethnic groups.
 They want to bear the burdens and especially enjoy the benefits of their own deep-seated ethnic culture.
 That is the nature of human society and social relationships.

-This blog post is an excerpt from chapter 12.11 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 3.11 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Nations Are Identified by Their Own Patriotic Ethnic Culture
+Please use the Social Network links just below to share this information from The Explanation, Nations Are Identified by Their Own Patriotic Ethnic Culture